-Do you have a high prescription?
-If you do, like many people, you probably have a hard time finding the right fit when it comes to glasses.
-You may notice many glasses make your face appear distorted due to your prescription.
-Because of this, some people opt out to wear contact lenses (not by choice).
+Do you have a high glasses prescription?
+If you do, like many people, you probably have a hard time finding the right fit when it comes to glasses and frames.
+You may notice that many glasses make your face appear distorted due to your prescription.
+Because of this, some people decide to wear contact lenses (not by choice).
 I wanted to write an article on this topic as so many of my patients are in this boat.
-There are options, but many people just are uninformed or misinformed.
-Read this week’s blog all about how to choose the best lenses when you have a higher prescription.
+There are options, but many people just are simply misinformed.
+Read this week’s article all about how to choose the best lenses for your glasses when you have a higher prescription.
 I hope you enjoy it!

 Why Does My Face Appear Distorted?

-So, you have gotten your prescription from your family eye doctor.
+So, you have your prescription from your family eye doctor.
 Now you want a pair of glasses in addition to your contacts.
-This is a great option and can help you to not overwear your lenses.
-However, the only problem is the last few pairs of glasses you have gotten, you don’t like and only wear at home.
+This is a great option and can help prevent you from overwearing your lenses.
+However, the only problem is the last few pairs of glasses you have, you don’t like and only wear them at home.
 You don’t like how you appear to be bug-eyed when wearing them.
-Did you know the type of frames and lenses you choose makes a difference in your appearance?
+Did you know, the type of frames and lenses you choose makes a difference in your appearance?
 That’s right, and it’s especially true for those who have a higher prescription.

-What is a high index lens?
-If you have never heard of this term before and have a high prescription, you will want to know all about these lenses.
-Typically, in those who have a high prescription, glasses are thicker because more material is needed to correct for the refractive error.
+If you have never heard of the term high-index lenses before and have a high prescription, you will want to know all about this.
+Typically, in those who have a high prescription, glasses are thicker because more material is needed to correct the refractive error.
 High-index lenses are more efficient in bending light and correcting for refractive errors, and so the result is a thinner, lighter lens.
 This is possible because of the more advanced material used.

 If you do choose to buy frames with high-index lenses, then you should always pair them with an anti-reflective coating.
 As the same suggests, this coating helps in reducing excessive reflections and glare.
 This coating also helps reduce night-time driving glare.